 If you’re in need of a dental restoration, we also offer the state-of-the-art CEREC same day restoration system.
 CEREC stands for chairside economical restoration of esthetic ceramics, and this system puts the entire dental restoration process into Dr. Franklin-Pitts’ hands.
 She is able to design, mill, and place your crown in just one visit.
 CEREC is a computer assisted design and manufacture system (CAD/CAM) that digitally scans prepared teeth and creates a design for a crown that can be instantly transferred to our in-office milling unit, where Dr. Franklin-Pitts oversees the manufacture of a dental restoration.
 Once complete, the crown is placed right away, saving you time over the course of treatment.

-If you experience minor decay, cracks, or dental wear, we’ll likely recommend a tooth-colored filling to restore the lost dental structure.
+If you experience minor decay, cracks, or dental wear, the dentist will likely recommend a tooth-colored filling to restore the lost dental structure.
 These fillings are made from composite resin, a combination of glass and plastic materials that are shaded to blend into your smile.
 We simply apply the putty-like resin directly to a damaged tooth.
 Once we’ve shaped the filling into position, we use a curing light to harden the filling in place where it forms a strong bond with natural dental structures.

 One of the most natural forms of tooth replacement available are dental implant-retained crowns and fixed bridges.
 Like their traditional counterparts, these tooth replacement prosthetics are crafted from a number of materials, but rather than being held in place by remaining tooth structure, one or more dental implant posts are positioned below the gums to support the replacements.
 These implant posts mimic the function of tooth roots supporting replacement teeth more naturally, allowing patients to experience more comfortable, stable results.

-For advanced tooth loss, we will recommend partial or full dentures.
+For advanced tooth loss, your Tyler, TX dentist will recommend partial or full dentures.
 Both types of tooth replacement prosthetics are crafted using a gum-colored base to support several replacement teeth.
 The base of a partial denture is crafted to fit snuggly between remaining teeth, and a full denture base is made to rest firmly against the gums.
 Partials are connected to remaining healthy teeth with metal clasps.
 Crafted properly, a full denture will remain in place through natural suction.
 Some patients use denture adhesive for additional stability.

 We recommend a root canal to repair teeth when damage or decay access the pulp layer of a tooth.
 This innermost dental layer houses the entire nerve system of teeth, so when it is directly affected by damage, a severe toothache is likely to occur.
 That’s what most people think of when they hear root canal — but the procedure itself removes the cause of toothache pain and restores the damaged tooth to full function and strength.